 Success can’t and shouldn’t be measured by comparing your business against your peers’.
-Comparison is a dirty word and an even worse habit which can lead you down a rabbit hole of self-doubt, worry and personal as well as professional destruction.
+Comparison is a dirty word and an even worse habit.
+It can lead you down a rabbit hole of self-doubt, worry and personal as well as professional destruction.
 After all, we all have different motives and goals as why we do what we do.
+We all want to help you grow your business.

 If we remain true to our principles while doing a few things exceptionally well, all the while keeping our eyes focused squarely on the mark, success will surely follow.
 That sounds easy, right?
 Here is where the working smarter rather than harder part comes into play.